Five of the best commuter helmets under £200 featured image

 Shop now

-You’ll need to buy this in a plain colour to duck under our £200 threshold, but the early response from Sportsbikeshop customers suggests it may well be worth it.
-It’s been on the market for less than a year and already has 31 customer reviews, collecting an impressive average score of 4.84.
-The K3 has a thermoplastic shell, internal sun visor, spectacle cut outs, a quick-release strap fastener and leaves room for a wide choice of intercoms.
+You’ll need to buy this in a plain colour to duck under our £200 threshold, but feedback from Sportsbikeshop customers suggests it's worth it.
+Now entering its third year, this lid has an impressive average review rating of 4.81 from 63 reviews.
+The K3 has a thermoplastic shell, internal sun visor, spectacle cut-outs, a quick-release strap fastener and leaves room for a wide choice of intercoms.
 It’s a genuine all-rounder that meets the latest ECE 22.06 safety standard and earns plenty of praise from owners.
 If there’s one common complaint it surrounds wind noise, so a pair of decent earplugs would be a wise complementary purchase.

 Caberg Duke X